zowe/docs-site/docs/user-guide/authenticating-with-client-certificates.md

 ## Configure your z/OS system to support client certificate authentication for specific users

 Register the client certificate with the user IDs in your ESM.

 The following commands show options for both the internal API ML mapper and ZSS.

 :::note

-If using the internal API ML mapper (default from Zowe v3) and the MAP / CERTMAP option with distinguished name filters, use the `CHCKCERT` or equivalent command on the certificate to use the same order and format as displayed.
+If using the internal API ML mapper (default from Zowe v3) and the MAP / CERTMAP option with distinguished name filters, use the `CHCKCERT` or equivalent command on the certificate to use the same order and format of the certificate's distinguished name as displayed.
 :::

 **RACF**